 - When feasible, the protocol should be written in language that reviewers from various disciplines will understand.
-The IRB encompasses a wide breadth of reviewers in various disciplines, and not all reviewers are experts in the investigator’s field of expertise.
+The IRB encompasses a wide breadth of reviewers in various disciplines, and not all reviewers are scientists or experts in the investigator’s field of expertise.

 - The protocol must include sufficient information for the IRB to determine the type of study review needed.

 - Complete all relevant sections of the protocol template to ensure sufficient information is provided to the IRB.
 Incomplete protocols will be returned.

 - Include calendars (e.g., a schedule of events) and/or tables to visually represent timing and frequency of research activities, especially for biomedical studies.

 - When the study involves an intervention(s), clearly delineate if the intervention is a research activity or would occur irrespective of research participation.

 - Ensure inclusion/exclusion criteria are explicit.

 3. iStar Application